isaac-sim/IsaacLabExtensionTemplate/README.md

 git clone <your_repository_url>
 ```

-- Configure the template.
-Search for and replace **`TODO`**'s according to your extension's needs within the following files:

-    - `config/extension.toml`
-    - `pyproject.toml`
+- Configure this template to your specifications in `config/extension.toml`.

 - Rename your source folder.